vmware-tanzu/cartographer-site/content/docs/v0.7.0/testing-templates.md

 # Testing Templates

+When creating supply chains and templates, it can be useful to test that the expected objects will be stamped by Cartographer.
+To enable fast feedback, Cartographer has cartotest which can be used as a go testing framework or as a cli test tool.

+The approach of cartotest is to specify a template-workload pair under test.
+A supply chain may be supplied or mocked;
+outputs from earlier steps in the supply chain may also be mocked.
+The object stamped is then compared to the provided 'expected' object.
+CompareOptions can be used to simplify the comparison (e.g. ignoring metadata fields of the stamped object).

+# Cartotest CLI

 `cartotest` is a CLI tool to assert that your Cartographer templates behave as you expect.

 ## Quick Start